-So have solar roadways and solar panels been debunked or are they a good idea?
+In this article we wondered: solar roadways and solar road panels: debunked/busted or a great idea?
 You can call it global warming or climate change, but as Shakespeare once said, “a rose by any other name would smell as sweet,” and a problem by any other name would remain as potent.
 Now that scientists worldwide have united in claiming that climate change could threaten our very existence, research and efforts are being directed to combat this problem.

 Renewable energy has been heralded as the breakthrough that will change the world for the better.
 Not only does renewable never run out, but also its production is clean, as compared to the existing energy sources, namely fossil fuels.
 In fact, fossil fuels have been one of the leading reasons for climate change.
 On the other hand, solar power, one of the most popular forms of renewable energy, has been heralded as potentially game changing.
 However, is it really that amazing?